Brightcoders-Bootcamps/today-i-learned-Loored/README.md

 # Today I Learned by Lalo\*

 This journal has as its content the most important information about my day by day lectures.
 I am starting with a resume of "Clean Code" as one of our mentors told us.
 The content of this journal is not just React Native related, but I am also reading stuff like best practices and updates of JavaScript and its libraries.
-I am using in one of my applications (ConferenceApp).
+I am using in one of my applications (ConferenceApp) a library called RN UI Kitten and here I will also cover my learning curve.

 ## Week 0